499602D2/tg-launchbot/README.md

 	- ✅ index launches by the new unique launch ID instead of launch name

+	- fully integrate new API and notifications systems with LaunchBot 1.5

 	- improve json-parsing performance by using pooling

 	- allow users to disable postpone notifications on a per-launch basis

+	- open-source LaunchBot

 ### 1.7 more backend changes